Rogue-Ape-Studios/Crusader/Code Convention.md

 Serialisation using `[SerializedField]` must be done on the same line as the field name, for clarity.
 Additional Attributes, such as range, can be defined as `[SerializedField, Range(0,10)]`.

-Additionally, they must always be private, and specify the m
+Additionally, they must always be private.

 ## Local Variables